- Reduce your energy bill by 20% or more – see our sucess stories:

 - Read the full article in Hotel Engineer, March 2013 issue, vol 18 no 1, p 20 -23

 - Back to top

 CarbonView carbon accounting software

-In May we announced a new partnership with Acresta for CarbonView carbon accounting software.
+In May we announced a new partnership with Acresta (now SimbleSense) for CarbonView carbon accounting software.
 CarbonView is a fantastic complement to Pangolin’s carbon and energy management services and comes at an opportune time.
 It will give many of our clients greater control over environmental performance – and more convenience.